Combinators

 fake-passwd :: Permission

-Generates and mounts fake /etc/passwd
+Generates and mounts fake /etc/passwd and /etc/group files in the jail.

-files contains a root user, and
+The fake /etc/passwd and /etc/group files contains a root user, and

 forward the calling user's user id, username, group id and group name.